telosys-templates-v4-3/database-sql-scripts/README.md

 # SQL scripts for database management

-This bundle generates 2 SQL scripts :
+This bundle generates 2 SQL scripts for each database type :

  - "create-tables.sql"
    with a "CREATE TABLE" statement for each entity